Why is the Woodland Trust focusing on pushing the Government to protect old woods rather than planting new woodland?

 Ancient woods are our richest land-based habitat for wildlife.
 They are home to more threatened species than any other habitat, and represent the last fragments of the wildwood that once cloaked England after the last Ice Age.

-Today only 10% of the total land area of England is wooded (compared to the European average of 38%), but just under 3% is ancient woodland.
+Today only 10% of the total land area of England is wooded (compared to the European average of 38%), but less than 3% of it is ancient woodland.

 Why is the Woodland Trust targeting three government ministers about this?

-We are asking you to write to three Secretaries of State - Rt Hon Sajid Javid MP (Communities and Local Government) Rt Hon Michael Gove MP (Environment) and Rt Hon Chris Grayling MP (Transport) because they have the power to deliver meaningful and enforceable protection for ancient woods and trees in England.
+We are asking you to write to three Secretaries of State - Rt Hon Sajid Javid MP (Ministry of Housing, Communities and Local Government), Rt Hon Michael Gove MP (Department for Environment, Food and Rural Affairs) and Rt Hon Chris Grayling MP (Department for Transport) because they have the power to deliver meaningful and enforceable protection for ancient woods and trees in England.

 While ancient woodland protection does exist in English planning policy, we are still witnessing its continual loss in practice.
 These ministers’ departments are in charge of areas of government that can solve this problem, via careful consideration of new infrastructure projects, delivering stronger planning policy protection and by ensuring the preservation of ancient woodland is at the heart of future policy decisions, such as the forthcoming 25 year plan for the environment.